observablehq/plot/docs/what-is-plot.md

 # What is Plot?

-**Observable Plot** is a free, open-source, vanilla JavaScript library to help you quickly visualize tabular data.
-It has a concise, memorable, yet expressive API, using [scales](./scales.md) and [layered marks](./marks.md) in the grammar of graphics style—and [plenty of examples](https://observablehq.com/@observablehq/plot-gallery) to learn from and copy-paste.
+**Observable Plot** is a free, open-source, vanilla JavaScript library for visualizing tabular data, focused on accelerating exploratory data analysis.
+It has a concise, memorable, yet expressive API, featuring [scales](./scales.md) and [layered marks](./marks.md) in the grammar of graphics style.
+And there are [plenty of examples](https://observablehq.com/@observablehq/plot-gallery) to learn from and copy-paste.

 In the spirit of *show don’t tell*, here’s a scatterplot of body measurements of athletes from the [2016 Summer Olympics](https://flother.is/2017/olympic-games-data/).